Let’s look at the best free tools for YouTubers and how you can use them to grow your YouTube channel and create better

-Similar to TubeBuddy, VidIQ allows you to gather statistics and information about your competition and rank higher through the use of SEO.
+Like TubeBuddy, VidIQ allows you to gather statistics and information about your competition and rank higher through SEO.

 VidIQ is also a free extension & offers a few useful additional features.

-My favorite is the ability to see the subscriber count of people that comment on videos without having to visit their channel.
-This can be very useful if you’re looking to connect and collaborate with people within your niche.
+My favorite is the ability to see the subscriber count of people commenting on videos without visiting their channel.
+This can be very useful if you want to connect and collaborate with people within your niche.

 You’ll also be able to see the like ratios for videos in search results, which can be a useful tool if you’re looking for video ideas, as you can find videos that rank well but have poor ratios, see what people don’t like about them, and then create better or more comprehensive videos.

 I already mentioned how YouTube provides some great free tools to its users, another one of these is the YouTube Audio Library.

-It’s pretty self-explanatory… it’s a library of free music which you can use in your videos.
+It’s pretty self-explanatory… it’s a library of free music you can use in your videos.

-Just remember to pay attention to the attribution as some tracks require you to include a link in your description.
+Remember to pay attention to the attribution, as some tracks require you to include a link in your description.

-You will also find a variety of different sound effects, which can add some spark to your videos.
+You will also find various sound effects, which can add some spark to your videos.